About this service

 If it is found that you need a hearing aid, the department issues digital hearing aids routinely, and they are behind-the-ear style (BTE).
 Digital hearing aids essentially look similar to analogue hearing aids, the difference is the internal processing and amplification of sound.

 The hearing aid will be specifically programmed to your hearing loss and can be adjusted to best suit your preferences and needs.
 The sound quality produced by digital hearing aids is significantly better than that of analogue hearing aids.
 Also, digital hearing aids do not cut out all background noise, but aim to reduce the level in different listening situations.

 When the hearing aid has been fitted and you are happy with the sound, the Audiologist will show you how to operate the hearing aid, replace the battery, clean the hearing aid and make sure you are confident in fitting it yourself.

 You will also be given information regarding where to obtain batteries, which are free of charge for NHS hearing aid users.

 Please click here, for further information on how to get the best out of your hearing aid.

 Already a patient?

-For patients who already have a hearing aid from us, and require a hearing test, please contact the department for advice on how to do this on 01925 662420.
+For patients who already have a hearing aid from us, requiring a fine-tune appointment or hearing test, please contact the department for advice on how to arrange this on 01925 662420.

 Main Contact Information